svh2811/Driving-Behavior-Cloning/README.md

 ![tensorboard visualization of best performing model](/images/model.png)

-#### Avoiding overfitting
-To avoid overfitting training data was augmented by flipping every image in the dataset, batch-normalize convolution layer followed by dropout.
-Also, first fully-connected layer was regularized using dropuout layer and the subsequent fully connected layer was regularized using l2-regularizer.

-#### Parameter tuning
-To train the network a batch-size of 32 samples was used with convolution dropout rate 0.15, fully connected layer dropout rate 0.65, l2-regularization-constant 5e-4 and initial learning rate of 3e-3.
+#### Creation of the Training Set & Training Process
+1. Three sets of datasets were created:
+ * Track-1
+   * One lap of recorded driving data in both clockwise and counter-clockwise direction.
+12882 images were recorded (includes images from center, left and right camera).
+ * Track-2
+   * One lap of recorded data in both clockwise and counter-clockwise direction while ensuring the car is almost in the center of the lane this was achieved by driving under 12mph.
+24009 images were recorded (includes images from center, left and right camera).
+   * Two lap of recorded data in both clockwise and counter-clockwise direction while driving as fast as possible and ensuring the car never goes offtrack.
+This approach included a number of situations were the car had to recover from almost going offtrack.
+44550 images were recorded (includes images from center, left and right camera).
+   * 81432 images were recorded in total
+2. The above three datsets were stored in three distinct directories so that experiements could be done using specific datasets
+3. Analog joystick was used to record a more accurate reading of steering angles
+4. Later the the union of three aforementioned datasets were split into training dataset and validation dataset where train-test split ratio was 75-25.

 #### Training methodology
-The network was trained for a maximum of 30 epochs with and initial learning rate if 3e-3.
+* The network was trained for a maximum of 30 epochs with and initial learning rate if 3e-3.
 Four callbacks were added to the model:
  1. Reduce learning rate if validation loss plateaus. plateau is defined as max decrease of validation loss by 0.005 for 3 epochs.
  2. Terminate the learning process if NaN was encountered
  3. Early stop learning process if validation loss does not decrease even by 0.005 after 9 epochs.
  4. Record tensorboard logs for network visualization.

-#### Creation of the Training Set & Training Process
-11111111111111111
+* A custom generator was used to create training and validation batches on the fly.

+#### Avoiding overfitting
+To avoid overfitting training data was augmented by flipping every image in the dataset, batch-normalize convolution layer followed by dropout.
+Also, first fully-connected layer was regularized using dropuout layer and the subsequent fully connected layer was regularized using l2-regularizer.

+#### Parameter tuning
+To train the network a batch-size of 32 samples was used with convolution dropout rate 0.15, fully connected layer dropout rate 0.65, l2-regularization-constant 5e-4 and initial learning rate of 3e-3 with Adam optimizer.

 #### Architecture experimentation
 111111111111111

-#### Training data collection
-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
-I finally randomly shuffled the data set and put Y% of the data into a validation set.
-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ### Simulation